TeamGroupMenter/GroupMenter/README.md

 # GroupMenter

-GroupMenter : New Telegram Group Manager Bot🔸Fast 🔸Python🔸Pyrogram 🔸
+An PowerFull Group Manager Bot.
+Written In Pytelethon.